-Milk – your little one still needs breast milk or at least 500-600ml of infant formula a day.
-If you’re breastfeeding after 6 months and/or your little one is drinking less than 500ml of infant formula, they’ll need baby vitamin drops.
+Milk – your little one still needs breast milk or at least 500-600ml of follow-on milk a day.
+If you’re breastfeeding after 6 months and/or your little one is drinking less than 500ml of follow-on formula, they’ll need baby vitamin drops.
 Ask your health visitor for more information.

 Starchy foods – aim for 2 tablespoons of foods such as potatoes, pasta and rice with every meal.

 Veg and fruit– include 1-2 tablespoons of veg with every meal, which can be followed by some fruit.
 Try to include the ones with lots of Vitamin C like butternut squash, carrots, pumpkin, red peppers and tomatoes.
 Citrus fruit, soft fruit such as mango, melon, peaches and berries such as blueberries can be served with breakfast or following a meal.
 Vitamin C helps your baby absorb iron from non-animal sources.

 Water – encourage your baby to drink cooled boiled water from a cup at mealtimes.